How to Populate and Update Tables

-Tables in API requests follow a hierarchical structure:
+Tables follow a hierarchical JSON structure: tablesname + datasectionsheader + rows.

 {